Skip to content

 An 18th century vase, specifically designed for Emperor Qianlong, boasted an incredible price tag of €16 million.
 Though, astoundingly, that isn’t the most valuable ceramic ever sold.
 The most expensive ceramic happens to be an item that wasn’t even designed for royalty.
 A tiny vessel used in the 12th century served no other purpose than to offer a place for calligraphers to clean their brushes.
 It sold for an unbelievable €31 million.

-3 Main Categories Of Art
+3 Main Categories of Art

 So just how many styles of ceramic art exist?
 If you guessed 3, you’d be right.
 If you guessed hundreds, you’d also be right.
 Which is to say; although there are 3 main styles of ceramic art, porcelain, stoneware and earthenware, there are hundreds of deviations of each.